saskins/microsoft-graph-docs/api-reference/beta/api/site-getbypath.md

 ---
+title: "Get SharePoint site by path"
+description: "Review the API reference about how to Get SharePoint site by path, which retrieves properties and relationships for a site resource."
 author: JeremyKelley
-description: "Describes how to get a site resource by path, which gets properties and relationships for a site resource." ms.date: 09/10/2017
+ms.date: 09/10/2017
+ms.localizationpriority: medium
-title: Get SharePoint site by path ms.localizationpriority: medium ms.prod: "sharepoint"
+ms.prod: "sharepoint"
 doc_type: apiPageType